nbibler/hardy/README.md

     $ ./configure --with-ssl

-## Usage

-Once you've created or otherwise acquired your HAR file, use Hardy to convert it to a [siege URLs file][urls-file]:

-    $ hardy convert my-har-file.env

-By default, this will create a `urls.siege` file and a `data` directory full of data files to support it.

 ### Enabling JSON support in siege

 So, you're load testing a web application which uses JSON, huh?
 Does it look